AlfonsEdmar/Misinformation_meta/README.md

 # README

 This repository is a work-in-process for a meta-analysis of the misinformation effect.
-Currently, it consists of three folder, one containing the R scripts for the analysis, another containing manuscripts drafts, and a last one containing various data-files needed to conduct the analysis.
+Currently, data collection and analyses are complete and the the manuscript is under construction.
+For a visual overview see https://alfonsedmar.shinyapps.io/misinformation_visual/.